-- Write an import statement like: import checkers.nullness.quals.; A potential disadvantage of this is that everyone who compiles the code (even using a non-JSR-308 compiler) must have the annotation definitions (e.g., the checkers.jar file) on their classpath.
-The reason is that a Java compiler issues an error if an imported package is not on the classpath. - When you compile the code, set the shell environment variable jsr308_imports.
+- Write an import statement like: import checkers.nullness.quals.; A potential disadvantage of this is that everyone who compiles the code (even using a non-JSR-308 compiler) must have the annotation definitions (e.g., the checkers.jar or checkers-quals.jar file) on their classpath.
+The reason is that a Java compiler issues an error if an imported package is not on the classpath.
+See Section 2.1.2. - When you compile the code, set the shell environment variable jsr308_imports.
 This permits your code to compile whether or not the JSR 308 compiler is being used.